archway-network/archway-docs/docs/overview/glossary.md

 ## Tendermint Core

-A byzantine fault tolerant (BFT) consensus engine for blockchain networks and generic application interface (ABCI).
+A Byzantine fault tolerant (BFT) consensus engine for blockchain networks and generic application interface (ABCI).

 ## Testnet

 Testnets are test networks of a blockchain where developers can deploy and test their smart contracts with little to no risk and cost.
-Typically, the transactions that occur on a testnet have not connection to those on the mainnet.
+Typically, the transactions that occur on a testnet do not have a connection to those on the mainnet.
 Testnets usually aim to provide similar functionality as to their mainnet counterparts.

 <!-- U -->
 <!-- V -->